NagarajuPamanji/INT222---SnakeGameIssues/README.md

 # INT222---SnakeGameIssues
 Welcome to issues!
-  If you found any bugs reach out to me : nagarajupamanji433@gmail.com
+  If you found any bugs Reported here ...
+        Or
+  reach me at :nagarajupamanji433@gmail.com